 I have also used the models to analyze the risk of coastal inundation for vulnerable regions, including the US North Atlantic coast.
 This work was part of a multi-institutional, interdisciplinary research effort to design structures that will mitigate the effects of storm surges.
 For this work, we also considered the effects of climate change.

-More recently, I have begun to study waves and numerical wave modeling for the assessment of renewable wave energy with my PhD student, Cigdem Ozkan.
+More recently, I have begun to study waves and numerical wave modeling for the assessment of renewable wave energy with my students and collaborators.
 We are also studying the impact of wave energy conversion on coastal erosion.
-My PhD student, Jeane Camelo, and I are working to understand risk perception of vulnerable groups to inform storm surge risk communication.
+My students and I have also done work towards understanding risk perception of vulnerable groups to inform storm surge risk communication.
 We are also currently developing a framework for real-time data assimilation for storm surges during a hurricane, and impacts of climate change on hurricane storm surge predictors.